 Climate Change and the Uncertain Future

 Climate change is rewriting the rules on Isle Royale.
-This isolation traps wolves and cuts off genetic rescue.
-It also changes moose survival, as parasites such as ticks thrive in milder weather.
-Warmer winters mean fewer ice bridges.
-Tens of thousands of ticks can drain blood from a single moose, weakening it before winter even begins Worth keeping that in mind..
+Think about it: warmer winters mean fewer ice bridges.
+That's why this isolation traps wolves and cuts off genetic rescue.
+Also, it also changes moose survival, as parasites such as ticks thrive in milder weather.
+Tens of thousands of ticks can drain blood from a single moose, weakening it before winter even begins.

 Lake Superior itself is changing.
-On the flip side, storms are stronger, and water levels shift.
-Consider this: these changes affect how wolves move and where moose feed.
-Worksheets that include climate data help students see the big picture.
-They learn that ecosystems are not closed systems.
-They are connected to continents and oceans.
+So storms are stronger, and water levels shift.
+These changes affect how wolves move and where moose feed.
+Also, worksheets that include climate data help students see the big picture.
+Still, they learn that ecosystems are not closed systems.
+They are connected to continents and oceans That's the part that actually makes a difference..

 Building a Wolf and Moose Population Worksheet

 A strong worksheet guides students through real data and clear questions.
-Which means it does not simply ask for numbers.
+It does not simply ask for numbers.
 It asks for meaning.

 Key sections to include: